-East Central Indiana CASA serves both Hancock and Madison Counties.
+East Central Indiana CASA serves Madison County.

 East Central Indiana CASA is affiliated with the Indiana State Office of GAL/CASA, which is part of the Indiana Supreme Court, Division of State Court Administration.
 East Central Indiana CASA is certified by the State Office and complies with the Indiana Supreme Court Program Standards and Code of Ethics for GAL/CASA programs.
 East Central Indiana CASA is also a member of the National Court Appointed Special Advocates (CASA) Association, where last year, more than 76,000 CASA and guardian ad litem (GAL) volunteers nationwide helped more than 251,000 abused and neglected children find safe, permanent homes.
 CASA/GAL volunteers are everyday citizens who have undergone screening and training with their local CASA/GAL program.

 In Indiana, volunteers from local CASA programs 4,034 GAL/CASA volunteers advocated for 26,762 children involved in abuse/neglect cases in Indiana’s courts in 78 of our 92 counties.

 Right here in our community, East Central Indiana CASA had 1,431 children assigned in 2017.
 Volunteers and staff advocated for 597 of the assigned children.
 East Central Indiana CASA currently has 86 volunteer advocates serving these vulnerable children.
 However, there is a tremendous need for additional volunteers.
 Sadly, the agency had a total of over 900 children on a waiting list for a child advocate in 2017.